669 words

 }

-Then use it in your Lambda function:
+Then wire it into your Lambda function:

 resource "aws_lambda_function" "my_lambda" {